 Use it up.
-Before you go out and buy anything new, make sure that you’ve used up every bit of the last one.
+Before you go out and buy anything new, make sure that you’ve used up every bit of your last purchase.
 If you don’t, you’ll almost certainly waste money.
 What happens when you open a new bottle of salad dressing while you still have one in the fridge?
 Usually, the older one gets pushed to the back of the shelf and forgotten about.
-While a bottle of salad dressing is only around $2.00, if you allow that to happen all over your home, it will very easily add up to hundreds.
+While a bottle of salad dressing is only $2.00, if you allow that to happen all over your home, it will very easily add up to hundreds.

 Wear it out.
 Another way of using something before buying a new one is to wear it out.
 This can apply to everything from your newest pair of jeans to your car.
 By using the item for as long as you possibly can, you’ll not only get your money’s worth but you’ll also give yourself time to find an awesome deal.

 Live beneath your means.
-Finally, the biggest frugal living baby step that anyone can give you is to live beneath your means.
+Finally, the best way to save money is to live beneath your means.
 Just because you can afford a huge home and shiny new car doesn’t mean you should.
 Keep your money close to you and spend as little as you have to and you’ll soon be a frugal living pro.

 Read this article on 52 Small Changes You Can Make to Save More Money in the new year.
 Try to implement one a week to make the year amazing for you and your bank account!
 There is even a printable list of the money-saving ideas that you can download and keep in a visible spot as a reminder.